Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: FFD Workflow and Method

 \subsection{Research Overview}

-With the continuous expansion of massive data and computational resources, deep learning-based works increasingly follow the three-stage pipeline of \textit{pre-training}, \textit{fine-tuning}, and \textit{inference}.
-As a typical binary classification task, we consider that the build process of FFD models also adheres to this pipeline, although these existing works primarily focus on optimizing fine-tuning techniques.
-Therefore, we aim to revisit the FFD workflow from backbone development to final applications and further develop a practical and reliable backbone for FFD task, which ultimately determines whether an input face is real or fake.

-Backbone serves as the starting point and foundation of FFD workflow, and following our investigation of backbones with different pre-training configurations, we construct a comprehensive research overview, as shown in Figure~\ref{fig:overview}.
+Our work leverages backbone pre-training as the starting point, and following our investigation of different pre-training configurations, we construct a comprehensive research overview, as shown in Fig.~\ref{fig:overview}.
 This overview covers the complete FFD workflow: (1) the network architectures, (2) the learning approaches with SL and SSL, as well as the datasets such as ImageNet and real faces during \textit{pre-training}, (3) the adaptation methods to downstream tasks during \textit{fine-tuning}, and (4) the application mechanisms to maximize performance during \textit{inference}.

 Specifically, we explore the critical role of backbones with different configurations in FFD task and seek insightful solutions that align with FFD challenges during the \textit{pre-training} stage (Section~\ref{sec:pre-training}).
 We then introduce our backbone fine-tuning framework with a decorrelation constraint and an uncertainty-based fusion module, which improves the backbone's ability to extract forgery cues during the \textit{fine-tuning} stage (Section~\ref{sec:fine-tuning}).
 Moreover, we analyze the limitations of FFD methods in discriminant results and propose a threshold optimization mechanism by integrating prediction probability and confidence to enhance the practicality of FFD models during the \textit{inference} stage (Section~\ref{sec:inference}).